anhr/commonNodeJS/loadScriptNodeJS/README.md

 	src: URL of an external script file or array of the script file names.

-	options: followed options is available
+	options: the following options are available

 		[onload]: function () The onload event occurs when a script has been loaded.
 Default is undefined.